AliceAndree/odin-dashboard/README.md

 # The Odin Project - Dashboard

-## This is an exercise from [The Odin Project](https://www.theodinproject.com/)'s Jullstack Javascript Path about CSS Grid.
+## This is an exercise from [The Odin Project](https://www.theodinproject.com/)'s Fullstack Javascript Path about CSS Grid.

 ## Here is my final design for this project :